ravenscroftj/turbopilot/README.md

 ./codegen-serve -t 6 -m starcoder -f ./models/santacoder-q4_0.bin
 ```

-Turbopilot also supports the legacy codegen models.
+To run the legacy codegen models.
 Just change the model type flag `-m` to `codegen` instead.

 **NOTE: the latest version of GGML requires that you re-quantize your codegen models.
 Old models downloaded from here will no longer work.
 I am working on providing updated quantized codegen models**